llbrt/cryfsmount/README.md

 ## Build

-This project requires [Maven](https://maven.apache.org/) and a JDK version 17.
+This project requires [Maven](https://maven.apache.org/) 3.9.5 (or more) and a JDK version 21.

-For a smaller package, the build could be done with the community version of Azul, [Zulu](https://www.azul.com/downloads/zulu-community/?version=java-17-lts&os=linux&package=jdk) - around deb 29MB / installed 51MB with Zulu17.32+13-CA (build 17.0.2+8-LTS).
+The created package may be smaller if the build is made with the community version of Azul, [Zulu](https://www.azul.com/downloads/zulu-community/?version=java-21-lts&os=linux&package=jdk).

 The command `dpkg-deb` is necessary to create the Debian package.